juji-io/site/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required.md

 ---
 layout: blog/article.njk
 featured: true
-title: "A Step to Step Guide: How to Make a Multi-Purpose Chatbot (No Coding Required)"
+title: "A Step to Step Guide: How to Make a Multi-Purpose Chatbot with No Coding"
 date: 2020-09-30T21:59:01.949Z
 author: Michelle Zhou
 category: Guides